- You are here:

 Activities

 The park is mainly a self-drive destination.
-The road network is limited, but there is a 4x4 route for the adventurous.
-Canoeing, fishing and walking safaris are also on offer.
-However, with the temporary closure of the only private tourist lodge, it might be difficult to organize some of these activities.
+The road network is limited, but there is a 4x4 vehicle route for the adventurous.
+Canoeing, fishing and walking safaris used to be on offer, but they are no longer available following the closure of the only private tourist lodge a few years back.
+These activities may resume if and when the lodge reopens, but this is unlikely to happen anytime soon.

 Weather & Climate

-Limpopo has defined Wet and Dry seasons, which correspond with the summer and winter of the southern hemisphere (opposite to summer and winter in Europe and North America).
-Summer days tend to be hot (November to April) and it can get very chilly at night during the winter months (May to October).
+Limpopo NP has defined Wet and Dry seasons, which correspond with the summer and winter of the southern hemisphere (at opposite times to summer and winter in Europe, North America and Asia).
+Days tend to be hot during the summer (November to April) and it can get very chilly at night during the winter (May to October).

 Best Time To Visit

-Wildlife viewing in Limpopo National Park is best during the middle and end of the Dry season (from July to October) when the bush is less thick and animals stay closer to predictable water sources.
+Wildlife viewing in the park is best from July to October, during the middle and end of the Dry season.
+At this time, the bush is thinner and animals stay closer to reliable water sources.
 It does, however, get very hot at the end of the Dry season before the rains break the heat.
 Bird-watchers might enjoy the lush Wet season months from November to April.

 Want To Visit Limpopo NP?